idvorkin/idvorkin.github.io/_posts/2015-11-25-search-inside-yourself.md

 - Walking Meditation
   - Focus on walking while walking.
   - Feel your feet touching the ground
-  - Don't take anything forgranted.
+  - Don't take anything for granted.

 ### 4) Self awareness leading to self confidence